bw0rth/pync/README.md

 ### Client/Server Model
 ---
+To illustrate a basic client/server model, we can connect two **pync** instances together and send messages back and forth.

 1. Create a local server to listen for incoming connections on port 8000:
    <details open>
    <summary>Show command</summary>